Dick Allen: Chicago White Sox

 With Allen's intention to continue playing baseball uncertain, the White Sox reluctantly sold his contract to the Atlanta Braves for only $5,000, despite the fact that he had led the league in home runs, slugging (.563), and OPS (.938).
 Allen refused to report to the Braves and announced his retirement.

 Return to the Phillies

-The Phillies managed to coax Allen out of retirement for the 1975 season.
-The lay-off and nagging effects of his broken leg in 1973 hampered his play.
+The Phillies coaxed Allen out of retirement for the 1975 season.
+The lay-off and effects of his broken leg in 1973 hampered his play.
 His numbers improved in 1976, a Phillies division winner, as he hit 15 home runs and batted .268 in 85 games.
 He continued his tape measure legacy during his second go-round with the Phillies.
-On August 22, 1975, Allen smashed a homer into the seldom reached upper deck at San Diego Stadium, as the Phillies eventually beat the Padres 6-5.
+On August 22, 1975, Allen smashed a homer into the upper deck at San Diego Stadium, as the Phillies beat the Padres 6-5.

 Oakland Athletics

 Allen played in 54 games and hit five home runs with 31 RBI with a .240 batting average during his final season, for the Oakland Athletics in 1977 before leaving the team abruptly in June of that season.
 His final day as a player was on June 19, playing both games of a doubleheader, against the White Sox.
 In five total plate appearances, he had two hits, with his final hit being a single in the eighth inning.